someparty/someparty/source/articles/2022-12-12-somewhere-beyond.html.markdown

 London's [Yeah Right!
 Records](http://yeahrightrecords.com/) have dusted off one of the Ontario town's classic early-80s punk artifacts.
 The seven-song *N.F.G.* album marked the debut of the now-long-running glam/punk act [63 Monroe](https://yeahrightrecords.bandcamp.com/album/n-f-g).
 It's now available for the first time digitally from the label, with a vinyl reissue on the way.
 The band, at the time, featured vocalist Steven R Stunning, guitarist Marky Burnaway, drummer Pete "Lambougini" Lambert, and bass at various points from Bob Gliddon and Mark Deroux.
 The album opens with three songs tracked at EMAC Studios in June of 1980, with the remainder taken from a live set at the Cedar Lounge in February of that year.

-This update features remasterers of the audio from the original analogue tapes, performed in March of 2022 by Rob Nation.
+This update features remasters of the audio from the original analogue tapes, performed in March of 2022 by Rob Nation.

 <iframe style="border: 0; width: 350px; height: 470px;" src="https://bandcamp.com/EmbeddedPlayer/album=3778913981/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/transparent=true/" seamless><a href="https://yeahrightrecords.bandcamp.com/album/n-f-g">N.F.G. by 63 Monroe</a></iframe>